making-data-science-count/homepage/content/project/data-sci-in-edu-using-r/index.md

 ---
 date: "2019-04-27T00:00:00Z"
-summary: 'A first-of-its-kind book about data science in education using R'
+summary: 'A book about data science in education using R'
 tags:
 - Data Science Education
 title: 'Data Science in Education Using R'